TDG-Org/Statue-Status/assets/Side-Notes.md

 - Home #1

   - Shows off the charts
+    - Display richest/powerful/ and trending people today
+    - Display another pallet below chart that shows more individuals and avatar
-  - Date and time on the top
+  - Current Date displays at the top

 - Profile #2